jellybob/sinatra-example/README.md

       When I go to the home page
       Then I should see "Hello, world!"

-When you run it with `bundle exec features/hello.feature` it should pass.
+When you run it with `bundle exec cucumber features/hello.feature` it should pass.

 Cucumber Profiles
 -----------------